Education Program Series

-Parkinson’s Nebraska believes that education allows people with Parkinson’s and their families to be their own advocates.
-We are committed to making educational opportunities available across the state.
-That is why we are working with our local and national partners to provide education that is responsive to the needs of the community.
+Parkinson’s Nebraska has partnered PDWELL: A Parkinson’s Therapy, Wellness, and Resource Center to provide the monthly Education Program Series!
+We believes that education allows people with Parkinson’s and their families to be their own advocates & are committed to making educational opportunities available across the state.

 Past Educational Programs